ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 This claim is defined COSE based verifiable credentials, similar to the JOSE based verifiable credentials described in Section 3.2.2.1.1 of SD-JWT-VC.

-Profiles built on this specifiation are also encouraged to use more specific media types, as described in {{?I-D.ietf-cose-typ-header-parameter}}.
+Profiles built on this specification are also encouraged to use more specific media types, as described in {{!RFC9596}}.

 # Examples